magento/devdocs/guides/v2.2/release-notes/pre-release/install.md

 ## Installation

-You need to install Magento CE as part of installing Magento EE or Magento B2B.  install either Magento 2.2.0 Release Candidate Alpha CE and EE, you'll need to:

-Install Magento 2.2.0 CE Release Candidate Alpha

-Install Magento 2.2.0 CE Release Candidate Alpha
+Whether you are installing CE, EE, or B2B, the overall installation process is essentially the same:

+* Get GitHub authentication keys

+* Clone the repository you want to install.

+* Update installation dependencies.

+* Complete the installation.

-Want to evaluate Magento 2.2.0 B2B Release Candidate Alpha?
-See [Install Magento 2.2.0 B2B Release Candidate Alpha]({{page.baseurl}alpha/alpha-install-b2b.html) for information on downloading and installing.
+Want to evaluate Magento 2.2.0 B2B Pre-Release Candidate?
+See [Install Magento 2.2.0 B2B Pre-Release Candidate]({{page.baseurl}pre-release/install-b2b.html) for information on downloading and installing.

-### Alpha code repositories
+### Release Candidate 1 code repositories

-There are three separate Alpha code repositories on GitHub.
+There are three separate code repositories on GitHub.

 <table>